Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h3><a name="_4_2">LoD Generation Types</a></h3>

 <p>If the input data doesn't come with authored Levels of Detail, different LoD
 Generation Types can be employed.
-As an example, the <code>MeshPyramid</code> type creates a full representation pyramid for all features and is built from aggregating, fusing and reducing individual features meshes.
+As an example, layers based on the <code>meshpyramids</code> profile type create a full representation LoD pyramid for all features and is built from aggregating, fusing and reducing an individual features' mesh.
-Different types are applicable to different 3D layer types:</p>
+Different types of LoD Generation techniques are applicable to different 3D layer types:</p>

 <table>
 	<tr>